 We offer year-long courses in Spanish, German, math, and English, and intensive seminar blocks in science, history and geography, literature, and math.

 - FIND the course(s) you would like to take.
 These are listed on the “Curriculum” page of this website.
 (Course offerings may change without notice.
 Call the school for the most up-to-date information and for course schedules and calendars.)

 - CONTACT us to arrange an assessment and interview.
 If your age and ability match our mission to educate adolescents who are interested in serious study but who have a broad range of backgrounds and talents, we will admit you.

-For more information on our school, see the Admissions page on this website, request an admissions packet in the mail, or call Stephen Keith Sagarin, Faculty Chair, at (413) 298-3800.
+For more information about the admissions process or request an admissions packet in the mail, contact Tracy Fernbacher, Admissions Director, at firstname.lastname@example.org or (413) 298-3800.